Pranavi25/trading-app/Welcome file.md

 -   PUT `/trader/withdraw/traderId/{traderId}/amount/{amount}`: To withdraw an amount from a given account

 ## Order Controller
--  The order controller controls the buy and sell of an order
+-  The order controller controls the buy and sell of a security.
+### Endpoint controller
+- POST `order/MarketOrder`: To buy a security it is possible only if there is sufficient funds in their account.
+To sell a security it is possib

 - /order/MarketOrder: explain what is a market order, and how does your business logic work.

 ## App controller